-The major activities of this program involve maintaining security, drug testing, food service, and production, as well as providing opportunities for inmates to sharpen job skills, and develop good work habits and attitudes that can be applied upon release.
+The major activities of this program involve maintaining security, inmate classification, drug testing, food service, and production, as well as providing opportunities for inmates to sharpen job skills, and develop good work habits and attitudes that can be applied upon release.
 The primary focus of these services is to ensure that the operations of all institutions meet required security standards that are essential to providing supervision of inmates of varying custody levels, an optimum level of public safety, and a safe and secure environment for staff and offenders.
-This is achieved by providing adequate staffing of well-trained officers, perimeter barriers equipped with electronic detection systems, high security grade locking systems, single cell housing units for high-risk inmates, unannounced security audits of all facilities, specialized response teams for emergency situations, and individual emergency plans.
+This is achieved by providing adequate staffing of well-trained officers, perimeter barriers equipped with electronic detection systems, high security grade locking systems, single cell housing units for high-risk inmates, unannounced security and classification audits of all facilities, specialized response teams for emergency situations, individual emergency plans, and well-founded classification policies and processes.
 Transportation of inmates outside the secure perimeter of the institutions for medical appointments, work assignments, or court appearances is a vital public safety function.

 The public expects the Department to carry out the sentence of the court in a manner that enhances the safety of Florida residents.
-This is done by incarcerating inmates in facilities meeting their security custody level requirements, which are based upon crime, escape risk and likelihood of harming correctional staff and other inmates.
+This is done by incarcerating inmates in facilities meeting their security custody level requirements as determined by a robust classification system, and which are based upon crime, escape risk and likelihood of harming correctional staff and other inmates.
 As a result, Florida's prisons house violent and nonviolent inmates in a variety of correctional housing settings.
 Through cost-effective correctional strategies such as reception system programs, the Department uses technology to achieve the most secure system for housing inmates and monitoring.
 The Department has been able to keep inmate escapes at a low level.
-The following chart indicates the 5-year trend in escapes from a secure perimeter facility.